YusufK-25/yusuf_2025/navigation/about.md

 title: About Me
 permalink: /about/
 ---
 Hi!
 I’m Yusuf Khan, a sophomore enrolled in DNHS.
 I was born in San Diego, but my heritage is from Pakistan.
-You’ll find me reading, playing games, ~~or crying in the corner~~ when I'm not working or studying.
-I love staying active and inspired.
-I have no experience in coding, but that's why I'm here. ==very important words==
+You’ll find me reading, playing games, ~~or crying in the corner~~ when I'm not working or studying. *I love staying active and inspired.* I have no experience in coding, but that's why I'm here.
 <style>
     /* Style looks pretty compact, trace grid-container and grid-item in the code */ .grid-container {